North Head Quarantine Station: 1860s to 1890s

 The downturn in immigration during the economically stagnant period of the 1860s, triggered by the colonial government cancelling the regulations to provide assisted passage to migrants in 1860, limited the use of the Quarantine Station, and the willingness of the government to spend money on its upkeep.
 As a result of this downturn between 1860 and 1879 only 138 immigrant vessels arrived [compared with 410 between 1840 and 1859], and of these 33 required cleansing at the Quarantine Station, but few required their passengers to be landed and accommodated.
 In the same period 29 merchant or naval vessels were quarantined, but again mainly for the cleansing of the ship rather than the landing of diseased crews.

 The run-down Quarantine Station had become unsuitable for passenger quarantine, and particularly for first and second class passenger accommodation, by the time the Hero was in need of quarantine for smallpox in 1872.
 The passengers were kept aboard the ship, because the station could not adequately house them.
 The inadequacy was further publicised during the quarantine of the Baroda in 1873, when first class passengers had to do their own washing.
 Well-connected passengers ensured that government attention was focussed on the shortcomings of the Station accommodation.
 As result, a new group of First Class accommodation buildings were built in the Healthy Ground.

+From 1881 to 1894, a smallpox hospital ship, Faraway, was anchored off the Quarantine Station, and before that at Sirius Cove.
+The ship hulk had been converted to a hospital ship by the beginning of 1877, and was already in use during January 1877.
+Largely as a result of poor outcomes during the 1881-1882 smallpox epidemic, in 1884, Faraway was upgraded, at Mort's Dock, to a more suitable floating hospital with two wards and 100 beds.
+The ship was thereafter officially known as the Floating Quarantine Hospital.